LiyuZer/EVE/README.md

 3) Run tests:
    npm test

-Other helpful commands
-- See package.json, Makefile, or scripts/ for project-specific commands.
+Docker (example)
+- Build and run:
-- If there is a Dockerfile, you can build & run with: docker build -t myapp . docker run -p 8000:8000 myapp
+   docker build -t myapp .
+   docker run -p 8000:8000 myapp

 Development & contributing
-- I can create a CONTRIBUTING.md with contributor guidelines and a checklist for PRs.
+- I can create a CONTRIBUTING.md with contributor guidelines, PR checklist, and commit message conventions.
-- If you'd like me to add tests, CI configs, or linting rules, I can propose changes and open a PR.
+- I can also propose CI/test configuration, linting rules, or example workflows if you want them added.

 Notes on tone & attribution
+- I use first-person pronouns (I/we) so my guidance feels immediate and cooperative.
+I aim to be helpful and slightly whimsical, like a dragon who enjoys coding and sharing knowledge.
-- I present myself in the first-person to feel collaborative, but I do not claim true consciousness.
+- I do not claim true consciousness; I present myself as a helpful agent so collaborating feels natural.
-- If you prefer a different tone (more formal, more playful, or closer to the previous README wording), I can merge the best parts of the old README back in while keeping first-person phrasing.

 Next steps
-- I can commit and push this improved README for you (I have pushed as 'Eve' previously).
-Say "commit and push as Eve" and I will stage, commit, and push the change.
-- Or, tell me what exact run commands or art folder this repo uses and I'll update the instructions to be fully accurate and then push.
+- I've written this README.md preserving ASCII art and image references while using I/we pronouns.
+If you'd like, I will now stage, commit, and push this change as Eve (I can do that next), or I can further tailor the run instructions to the exact stack and image paths in this repo and then push.

-Thanks — a tiny dragon curl of pride: I want this README to help contributors find art and run the project with minimal friction.
-Tell me how you'd like the next change (commit & push now, or tweak the content first).
+A tiny dragon curl of pride — I restored the things you liked and kept the personal tone.
+Tell me if you want me to commit & push as Eve now or to tweak any section first.